 Dr. Ellis graduated from the Victoria College of Medicine in Coburg in 1885.
 According to the 1892 Ontario Medical Register, Dr. Ellis joined the College of Physicians and Surgeons on the 29 April, 1885.
 After his graduation, Dr. Ellis settled in Tilbury to practice medicine.

 Dr. Ellis married Wilhelmina Hess on the 24th of April, 1889 in Toronto, Ontario.
 She was born on the 17th of February, 1865 in Berlin, (now known as Kitchener) Ontario.
-Her parents were John and Elizabeth Hess.
-Her siblings included; Elizabeth, Emma, Robert, Anna, Louie and Winnifred.
+Her parents were John George Hess and the former Elizabeth Christine Huffner.
+Her siblings were; Elizabeth, Emma, Robert, Anna, Louie and Winnifred.
 (Anna and Winnifred did not survive infancy.)
-Her father was a chain maker and according to the 1871 census, the Hess family was living in Listowel, Ontario.
+Her father was a cabinet maker and according to the 1871 census, the Hess family was living in Listowel, Ontario.

 In 1905, Dr. Ellis was elected as the Provincial Rights Party member for the neighboring town of Moosomin and served until 1908.
 This was the first Provincial Election in Saskatchewan.
 In 1910 Dr. Ellis was elected as the Grand Master of the Grand Orange Lodge (GOL) of Saskatchewan.
 Dr. Ellis served as the Grand Master of the GOL of Canada from 1914 until 1918.
 In 1916, Dr. Ellis was elected as the Mayor of Fleming and he was still practicing medicine.
 According to the 1921 census, Dr. and Mrs. Ellis were still residing in Fleming, Saskatchewan, but shortly after that census was completed, Dr. and Mrs. Ellis moved back to Listowel.

 Dr. Ellis died on the 10th of September, 1927 at the Listowel Memorial Hospital.
-He was buried at the Fairview Cemetery in Listowel.
+Mrs. Ellis died in 1947.
+Dr. and Mrs. Ellis are buried at the Fairview Cemetery in Listowel.

 *Dr. Ellis’ son, Elijah was killed in action during World War I on the October 26th, 1917.
 Elijah Ellis was buried in Vlamertinghe New Military Cemetery in Belgium.